Terri Sewell: Government reform

 Sewell co-sponsored the STOCK Act in 2011 and the DISCLOSE Act in 2012.
 The same year, she also co-sponsored the SIMPLE Voting Act, to require a minimum of 15 days of nationwide early voting.

 Gun policy

-In 2019, Sewell voted for the Bipartisan Background Checks Act of 2019, requiring background checks on anyone seeking to buy a firearm.
+In 2019, Sewell voted for the Bipartisan Background Checks Act of 2019, which required background checks for anyone seeking to buy a firearm.

 Health care

-Sewell voted for the Patient Protection and Affordable Care Act (Obamacare).
-She supports Medicaid expansion and offering incentives for states to do so.
-She is currently sponsoring bills to lower prescription drug costs, expand funding for rural hospitals, and to support more health studies on African American health disparities.
+Sewell voted for the Affordable Care Act (Obamacare).
+She supports Medicaid expansion and the use of incentives to encourage states to expand it.
+She is currently sponsoring bills to lower prescription drug costs, expand funding for rural hospitals, and support more health studies on African American health disparities.

-In March 2021, Sewell voted for the American Rescue Plan, which included $475 million in funding for Sewell's district including vaccination support, city employee overtime pay, and hazard pay for COVID-19 response work.
+In March 2021, Sewell voted for the American Rescue Plan, which included $475 million in funding for Sewell's district, including support for vaccinations, city employee overtime pay, and hazard pay for COVID-19 response work.

 Homeland security

 Sewell supported extending the PATRIOT Act's wiretapping.
 She voted against funding to support Trump's wall.